Charles Younghusband: Early life and education

 He was the son of Maj.-Gen. Charles Younghusband (1778–1843) and Frances Romer (1789–1843).
 His four brothers were also Army officers.

 Career

 Like his father, he was an officer in the Royal Artillery.
 Aged 16, he was described as "probably the youngest and smallest officer in the service".

-Aged 20, he was appointed acting superintendent of the Magnetic Observatory in Toronto, Canada, and acted as its director from 1841to 1844.
+Aged 20, he was appointed acting superintendent of the Magnetic Observatory in Toronto, Canada, and acted as its director from 1841 to 1844.

-He later served in the Crimea and became superintendent of the Royal Gun Factories.
+He later served in the Crimea and became superintendent of the Royal Gun Factory.